PurpleKingdomGames/indigo-website/indigodocs/information/prior-art.md

 ## Yampa

 [Yampa](https://wiki.haskell.org/Yampa) is a Haskell based Arrowized FRP system that has been used for [game engine development](https://wiki.haskell.org/Yampa/game_engine).
-Some of the papers around Yampa have been both interesting and inspirational in Indigo's development, particularly ["Testing and Debugging Functional Reactive Programming"](http://www.cs.nott.ac.uk/~psxip1/papers/2017-ICFP-Perez-Nilsson-TestingAndDebuggingFRP-latest.pdf)
+Some of the papers around Yampa have been both interesting and inspirational in Indigo's development, particularly ["Testing and Debugging Functional Reactive Programming"](http://www.cs.nott.ac.uk/~psxip1/papers/2017-ICFP-Perez-Nilsson-TestingAndDebuggingFRP-latest.pdf).
+Indigo includes a limited but very useful `Signal` and `SignalFunction` suite, but doesn't go anywhere near as far as Yampa, and shies away from stateful signals completely (to the authors limited understanding).